Organizational Culture and Leadership

 Compassion is innate in human nature.

-Look at small children and you will see they respond to the suffering of others by trying to reduce that suffering.
+Children are often our best model of leading with compassion- they respond to the suffering of others by trying to reduce that suffering.
 They naturally move from the feeling of empathy into the action of compassion.

 Transforming Organizations with Compassionate Leaders